Running Boundary Condition: Conclusions and discussions

 \section{Conclusions and discussions}

 In this paper we argued that boundary condition may flow with energy scale if we regard it as a low-energy effective description for some underlying short-ranged interaction.
 As the simplest example we studied the RG flow of $U(2)$ family of boundary conditions in the framework of one-particle quantum mechanics.
 We required that physical quantities, i.e. the S-matrix and bound state energies should not depend on the choice of the arbitrary length scale $L_{0}$, which is inevitably introduced into the boundary condition on account of dimensional analysis.
 With this requirement we arrived at the exact $\beta$-functions by differentiating the S-matrix or bound state energies in terms of RG time $t$ explicitly.
-It should be noted here that since $L_{0}$ always appears in the combination $L_{\pm} = L_{0}\cot\frac{\alpha_{\pm}}{2}$, our RG equations \eqref{eq:3.2a} \eqref{eq:3.2b} or its differential form \eqref{eq:3.9} are just equivalent to the following simple equation
+It should be noted here that since $L_{0}$ always appears in the combination $L_{\pm} = L_{0}\cot\frac{\alpha_{\pm}}{2}$, our RG equations \eqref{eq:3.2a} and \eqref{eq:3.2b} or its differential form \eqref{eq:3.9} are just equivalent to the following simple equation:

 where $\Bar{L}(t)$ is given in \eqref{eq:3.1}.
 By solving the equation \eqref{eq:5.1} we showed that there are three distinct fixed points, where the Weyl rescaling invariant boundary conditions \cite{Albeverio:1998,Fulop:1999pf,Cheon:2000tq,Fulop:2003} are realized.
 This result strongly suggests that in one spatial dimension there exist three types of universality classes of short-ranged interaction: If UV theory lies on the critical point $(\alpha_{+}, \alpha_{-}) = (0, 0)$ it remains on the Neumann fixed point.
 If UV theory lies on the critical lines $\alpha_{+} = 0$ ($\alpha_{-} = 0$), it flows into $(0, \pi)$-fixed point ($(\pi, 0)$-fixed point).
-All other short-ranged interactions flow into the Dirichlet fixed point in the long-wavelength limit, which implies that without fine-tuning most of localized potentials will be effectively described by an infinitely deep Dirichlet wall in the low-energy limit.
+All other short-ranged interactions flow into the Dirichlet fixed point in the long-wavelength limit, which implies that without fine-tuning most of localized potentials will be effectively described by an infinitely deep Dirichlet wall in the low-energy limit.\footnote{It is known that fine-tuning is necessary to obtain anything but the Dirichlet wall in the context of one-particle quantum mechanics on a half-line with a piece-wise flat potential and/or Morse potential.\cite{Fulop:2002,Belchev:2010} These results are quite in agreement with our RG analysis.}

 We are left with a number of questions, however.
 One of main questions is how our RG flow will be modified when bulk interactions are added.
 Let us close this paper by looking at possible modifications of running boundary condition in conformal mechanics and in quantum graph.